Shahbaz Khan (general)

-Muhammad Shahbaz Khan, HI(M) is a three star general of the Pakistan Army, who is incumbent commander of the Army Strategic Forces Command.
+Muhammad Shahbaz Khan is a three star general of the Pakistan Army, who is incumbent commander of the Army Strategic Forces Command.

 Military career

 Shehbaz was commissioned in the 82nd PMA Long Course and he is recipient of the Sword of Honour.
 In June 2018, Shehbaz was promoted to the rank of Major general.

 On 2 December 2022, Shehbaz's rank was elevated to Lieutenant General and he assumed the office of Commander ASFC.